naofumi/people-laravel/README.md

 We will use Bootstrap installed using [laravel/ui](https://github.com/laravel/ui).
 This has been installed according to the README in this package.

+We stripped out all Tailwind CSS stuff since we use Bootstrap in this project.

 ### Commands

 #### Development